thomas-g-knowles/m35-final-project/README.md

 - The final project is based around the Android device ecosystem and more specifically device enrollment to streamline the device setup process + APK/application install on Android devices.
 - In layman's terms, the device setup wizard needs to be skipped by scanning a QR code to take the user to the home screen of the device and once the device is setup an application needs to be sideloaded onto the phone.
-- This repository and README contain all the required files and instructions to acheive the above (excluding authentication).
+- This repository and README contain all the required files (excluding .env (auth) and packages, use pipenv install) and instructions to acheive the above.

 ## How to Use: